KoalaTai/medical-device-audit/src/prd.md

 - **Why it matters**: Higher risk devices have proportionally greater regulatory burden and compliance requirements - scoring should reflect this reality
 - **Success criteria**: Risk classification multipliers appropriately adjust question weights and scoring thresholds based on device classification

+### 6. Category-Specific Audit Checklists and Preparation Guides
+- **What it does**: Provides targeted audit preparation checklists for different device categories (surgical, diagnostic, therapeutic) and risk classes with estimated time requirements, common pitfalls, and actionable tips
+- **Why it matters**: Each device category has unique regulatory requirements and audit focus areas - generic preparation is insufficient for thorough audit readiness
+- **Success criteria**: Checklists filter appropriately by device category and risk class, provide realistic time estimates, include framework-specific guidance, and track completion progress

-### 6. Regulatory Framework Filtering
+### 7. Regulatory Framework Filtering
-- **What it does**: Allows users to select specific regulatory frameworks (ISO 13485, 21 CFR 820, MDR, ISO 14155) to focus their assessment
+- **What it does**: Allows users to select specific regulatory frameworks (ISO 13485, 21 CFR 820, MDR, ISO 14155) to focus their assessment and preparation activities
 - **Why it matters**: Enables targeted compliance evaluation for specific markets, reducing assessment time and increasing relevance
-- **Success criteria**: Questions filter accurately based on framework selection, scores reflect only relevant requirements, exports include framework context
+- **Success criteria**: Questions filter accurately based on framework selection, scores reflect only relevant requirements, exports include framework context, checklists show applicable regulatory requirements

 ## Design Direction